apache/skywalking-satellite/docs/en/setup/plugins/forwarder_nativelog-kafka-forwarder.md

 # Forwarder/nativelog-kafka-forwarder
 ## Description
-this is a synchronization Kafka log forwarder.
+This is a synchronization Kafka forwarder with the SkyWalking native log protocol.
 ## DefaultConfig
 ```yaml
 # The remote topic.